pili-engineering/pili-sdk-java/README.md

 import com.pili.PiliException;

 ...
   String title           = null;            // optional, default is auto-generated.
 Setting title to null or "" or " ", default you choosed.
 The length of title should be at least 5 and at most 200.
+A title should be unique and only can be used once.
   String publishKey      = null;            // optional, a secret key for signing the <publishToken>, default is   auto-generated.
 Setting publishKey to null or "" or " ", default you choosed.
   String publishSecurity = null;            // optional, can be "dynamic" or "static", default is "dynamic" try {